Santa Ana River: Ecology

 Historically, the Santa Ana was named "the best stream in Southern California [for steelhead trout habitat]".
 The steelhead is an anadromous fish, similar to salmon, that migrates up rivers and streams to spawn.
 Unlike salmon, which usually only reproduce once, steelhead may reproduce multiple times and have a much longer life span.
 Steelhead was once found along the entire main stem of the Santa Ana River, as well as on some of its main tributaries—Santiago Creek, San Antonio and Chino Creeks, Cucamonga Creek, Lytle Creek, City Creek, and Mill Creek.
 Few, if any, steelhead were present in Temescal Creek (although one of its tributaries was stocked in the 1930s) and none inhabited the San Jacinto River, because it is disconnected from most of the Santa Ana River system.
 Up to the 1950s, significant numbers of steelhead trout still migrated in from the ocean.
 Because of pollution and modifications to the river, very few steelhead still use the river.
 There is a population of wild stream resident coastal rainbow trout upstream of Seven Oaks Dam and in the upper reaches of a few tributaries.
-Despite the rarity of steelhead, in recent years fin samples from 13 trout were collected from Harding Canyon in the Santiago Creek tributary of the Santa Ana River and genetic analysis has shown them to be of native and not hatchery stocks.
+Despite the rarity of steelhead, fin samples from 13 trout were collected in recent years from Harding Canyon in the Santiago Creek tributary of the Santa Ana River, and genetic analysis has shown them to be of native and not hatchery stocks.